Hurricane Ian: United States

 Soon after the conditions improved in impacted parts of Florida, search and rescue teams, first responders, and utility workers from un-impacted parts of Florida and across the country deployed to the area.
 The American Red Cross mobilized and began to provide shelter and supplies to those who needed it as well.
 Various other International, federal and local organizations also mobilized to help spread donations throughout affected populations in the form of both monetary and physical donations.
 On October 3, The Guardian reported 10,000 people remained unaccounted for.
 However, the next day, FEMA's statement did not include numbers about people remaining unaccounted for.

 There were sporadic reports of looting and burglaries at several businesses in Lee County, Florida; alleged thefts of non-essential items such as sports apparel and athletic shoes during the height of the storm prompted officials to enforce a curfew in the county.
+Door-to-door scams posing as charities were carried out across the nation.
 According to DeSantis, Florida was working with SpaceX CEO Elon Musk to use the Starlink satellite Internet service to help restore communication across the state.

 At least eight school districts suffered closures as a result of Ian.
 The Lee County and DeSoto County Public School Districts reopened on October 17.
 The Charlotte County Public School District reopened October 18.
+Sarasota County Schools were closed due to damage from storm, with classes resuming on October 10 for most of the county, while several schools that sustained more damage remaining closed until October 17.